evancz/guide.elm-lang.org/book/architecture/text_fields.md

 The interesting child is the `<input>` node.
 In addition to the `placeholder` and `value` attributes, it uses `onInput` to declare what messages should be sent when the user types into this input.

 This `onInput` function is kind of interesting.
-It takes one argument, in this case the `Change` function which was created when we declared the `Msg` type:
+It takes one argument, in this case the `Change` function.
+You can't see it in the code listing above, but under the hood, that function got created by elm when we declared the `Msg` type:

 ```elm
 Change : String -> Msg